preesm/preesm.github.io/_tutos/01-intro.md

 1. Go to "File > Import..."
 2. In the wizard, select  "General > Existing Projects into Workspace".
 3. Click "Next"
-4. Selec "Select archive file", then "Browse..."
+4. Select "Select archive file", then "Browse..."
 5. Select the zip archive you downloaded
 6. Click "Next".